 Have you noticed how more and more people are inquiring about the keto diet?
 There is a lot of buzz about being in ketosis.

 The keto diet has risen in popularity primarily because of its ability to shed fat quickly.
 Once you enter into ketosis your body begins to burn fat and weight loss becomes easier.

 But many people are discovering that being in a state of ketosis has many other far-reaching benefits.
 In fact, therapeutic ketosis has the potential to improve your overall health.

-The keto diet has proven to be an effective way not only to lose weight but to improve cognition, help balance hormones and has even been used to treat diseases such as diabetes and epilepsy.
+The keto diet has proven to be an effective way not only to lose weight but to improve cognition, help balance hormones, and have even been used to treat diseases such as diabetes and epilepsy.

 Knowing the potential that being in ketosis offers, it only makes sense to find ways to get into ketosis quicker.